 Do you like your dresses big, your accessories minimal and your colour palette offbeat?
 Then you're probably a COS girl like quite a few of our fashion friends in the industry.
 It's where you can pick up directional, simplistic designs that you'd normally find at much higher price points or from very niche Scandi labels.
-The fabrics are always top quality, and we still own COS items from the very first season when the brand debuted in the UK.
+The fabrics are always top-quality, and we still own COS items from the very first season when the brand debuted in the UK.
 Yep—its wares have stood the test of time and still look mint today.

 Our love is a forever one, clearly.
 With an aesthetic of smock dresses, sensible shoes and neutral hues coming through right now, it's no surprise that a few more brands of a similar ilk are surfacing.
-We looked to the minimalist experts we follow on Instagram (like Marisa Martins and Britany Bathgate) to delve into a world of labels that will compliment your COS pieces and give you a chance to try out something entirely new.
+We looked to the minimalist experts we follow on Instagram (like Marisa Martins and Brittany Bathgate) to delve into a world of labels that will complement your COS pieces and give you a chance to try out something entirely new.

 Keep scrolling to see the brands like COS that we rate the most.

 If top-quality wardrobe staples are what you're after, then COS's sister brand, Arket, will fulfil your fashion dreams.
 It makes the best tees, tanks, jeans, trousers, jackets… Basically, every single pillar of a modern wardrobe can be found here.

 You can also pick up more adventurous items there like printed dresses or utility jumpsuits.
 We're also big fans of its small but mighty shoe edit.